fmvalentino/deepdive/docs/index.md

     <img src="/images/sfhs.jpg" alt="Star formation histories">
     <div>
       <h2>Star formation and metal enrichment histories</h2>
       <p>The absorption features embedded in the continuum spectra of massive quiescent galaxies are sensitive tracers of the age, chemical composition, and metal content of their stellar populations.
-By jointly modeling these spectra with multi-wavelength photometry, we can place tight and independent constraints on when these galaxies formed their stars, how rapidly they assembled their mass, and how abruptly star formation was halted.</p>
+By jointly modeling these spectra with multi-wavelength photometry, we can place tight constraints on when these galaxies formed their stars, how rapidly they assembled their mass, and how abruptly star formation was halted.</p>
     </div>
   </div>